islco/sudo/source/_posts/2016-11-29-early-days-in-vr.md

 description: 'Something'
 ---

 There are a lot of gamers here in our team.
-We've played all the big games together online: Counter-Strike, Diablo, GTA, Overwatch, you name it.
-Naturally some of us have spent a fair amount delving into game development as more than just a hobby as well.
+We've played all the big games together online: Counter-Strike GO, Diablo III, GTA V, Overwatch, you name it.
+Naturally some of us have also spent a fair amount delving into game development as more than just a hobby.

 Further learning and exploration led us to try our hand at VR.
 We came up with the idea of building a very simple game; and what could be simpler than throwing bean bags into a hole?
-So we set out to build it.
+So we set out to build a Cornhole video game.
 We thought it would also be a good idea to try making it multiplayer, because why make it too easy on ourselves?

 We bought 2 HTC Vives and got to work.